Signed in as:

 We will check the wound, eye pressure, and your vision.
 If both eyes have had surgery we will finalize your glasses prescription with our in-house Optometrist at this time.

+This appointment is your new baseline following surgery and is not related to the surgery itself.
 Vision should be stabilized by this time.
 Discomfort should have diminished unless you have underlying or untreated dry eye or blepharitis.

 Your eyes will be dilated and your eye pressure will be checked at this visit.
 We will determine frequency of visits for routine eye care moving forward at this visit.

 The following questionnaires help both the insurance carrier approving prior authorization and the clinical staff and Dr. Swedberg determine the best options for optimal vision correction after surgery.

 The following files are available for review (and download) for patients to become acquainted with necessary information prior to their Surgery Counseling appointment.

 While masks are no longer required by the Department of Health our office is encouraging all staff and patients to don a face mask due to the proximity of staff to your face during your visit.